folio-org/stripes-experiments/stripes-connect/api.md

 ### Okapi resources

-  If `url` is not specified, it
+Okapi resources are REST resources, but with defaults set to make connecting to Okapi convenient:

-  defaults to a globally configured address pointing to an Okapi instance.
+* `url`: defaults to a globally configured address pointing to an Okapi instance.

-XXX todo type='okapi' sets some defaults for many of them.
+* `headers`: are set appropriately for each HTTP operation to send the tenant-ID, specify that the POSTed or PUT body is JSON and expect JSON in response.

 #### Example